The Master of Business Administration (MBA) is the world’s most popular postgraduate business degree, and it can be an expensive one to pursue.

 Malaysia

-Malaysia is home to several branch campuses of universities such as Australia’s Monash University and UK’s Heriot-Watt University, where international students can gain an international, accredited MBA at a significantly lower cost too
+For those who want to experience life in Malaysia while getting a little more out of your degree, Malaysia has several branch campuses of universities, such as Australia’s Monash University and the UK’s Heriot-Watt University, where international students can gain an international, accredited MBA at a significantly lower cost too.

 Still in need of financial help?
 The Malaysian government offers these scholarships to international students: Malaysian Technical Cooperation Programme (MTCP) Scholarship and Malaysian International Scholarship (MIS).